So you’re looking to find a bargain when it comes to your South African safari experience?

 - Garden Route National Park

-Which leads me nicely onto point #7, because while it might sound obvious, many people forget that the more of their South Africa safari (or any safari for that matter) they organise themselves, the less it’s likely to cost them.
+Which leads me nicely onto point #7 for enjoying a South Africa on a budget, because while it might sound obvious, many people forget that the more of their South Africa safari (or any safari for that matter) they organise themselves, the less it’s likely to cost them!

-Quite simply, not paying an agency to do the legwork for you will significantly decrease the amount of commission you pay.
+Quite simply, not paying an agency to do the legwork for you will significantly decrease the amount of commission (and therefore the price of what) you pay.

-Researching and booking accommodation, car hire and safari entrances online is totally possible and reading blogs to help you plan your itinerary is a great free resource too.
+Researching parks, booking accommodation, arranging car hire and sorting safari entrances online is totally possible, and reading blogs to help you plan your itinerary is a great free resource too!

 This does take time of course, but if you’ve got it, it’s worth it.

-This will still be significantly cheaper than using a high street travel agency.
+This will be significantly cheaper than using a high street travel agency – why not check out these great South Africa safari trips to get some ideas.

 And last but not least, the final tip on my list of how to pay less for your South Africa safari is to travel in the off-season.

-The can be a bit of a confusing issue in South Africa because this vast country spans a few different climates and terrains, but generally speaking, the low season here is acknowledged as being during the winter months of May through to October.
+This can be a bit of a confusing issue in South Africa, because this vast country spans a few different climates and terrains, but generally speaking, the low season here is acknowledged as being during the southern hemisphere winter months of May through October.

 At this time, it’s colder and wetter in the Cape Town region, but actually drier and pleasantly cooler in the Johannesburg area where Kruger National Park lies.